Top 30

 You can send it to us after the audition, although we won’t be able to process your application until we have received everything.

-Your audition day will include a practical audition, your interview, and any additional tasks you need for your course.
-You will have the option to attend a campus tour prior to your audition to see the student accommodation, dance and sports facilities and get a sense fo the layout of the campus.
+Your audition day will include a practical audition, your interview and any additional tasks you need for your course.
+You will have the option to attend a campus tour prior to your audition to see the student accommodation, dance and sports facilities and get a sense of the campus layout.

-Whilst you complete your practical audition your guests can visit our campus canteen, coffee shops or take a wander into the nearby city centre for a coffee.
+Whilst you complete your practical audition your guests can visit our campus canteen, coffee shops or take a wander into the nearby city centre.

 If you have not already uploaded the following items, please bring with you on your audition day: